openstreetmap/openstreetmap-website/DOCKER.md

     touch config/settings.local.yml

-### Installation
+## Installation

 In the root directory run:

     docker-compose build

-Now if this is your first time running or you have removed cache this will take some time to complete.
-So grab tea/coffee and sit tight.
+If this is your first time running or you have removed cache this will take some time to complete.
 Once the Docker images have finished building you can launch the images as containers.

 To launch the app run: